Aperiodic monotiles: from geometry to groups: General version

 \subsection{Building tiles in continuous groups}

 Here is a continuous variation on our theorem.
 We include it for completeness and the parallelism with the discrete version.

 We assume in this subsection that $G$ is a topological group endowed with some nontrivial Borel measure.
 A map between measure spaces is \dfn{nonsingular} if the preimage of any negligible subset is negligible.
-It is \dfn{finite-measure-preserving} if the image of any finite-measure subset has finite measure.
+It is \dfn{infinite-measure-preserving} if the image of any infinite-measure subset has infinite measure.
 An action of a topological group $G$ on $\W$ is \dfn{proper} if for every compact $K,K'\subset\W$, $\sett[G]g{g\cdot K\cap K'}$ is compact.